gdh1995/vimium-c/README.md

 # Release Notes

 1.78.4:
-* Chrome: add a feature to hook in-page "access keys" and this is enabled by default
+* Chrome: add a feature to hook in-page "access keys" and enable it by default

 1.78.3
 * LinkHints: fix a regression since v1.78.0 that Vimium C might fail in clicking targets inside shadow-DOM trees